List of A2Z original programming: Current original programming

-Eddie Villanueva, host of the talk show Diyos at Bayan and the religious show Bro.
+Eddie Villanueva, host of the talk show Diyos at Bayan and the religious shows, Bro.
 Eddie Villanueva Classics and Jesus the Healer.

 Noli de Castro, anchor of the newscast TV Patrol.

 Karen Davila, host of the news magazine show My Puhunan: Kaya Mo! and anchor of the newscast TV Patrol.

 Bernadette Sembrano, host of the news magazine show Tao Po! and anchor of the newscast TV Patrol.

 Korina Sanchez, host of the news magazine show Rated Korina.

-Coco Martin, lead actor of the drama series Batang Quiapo.
+Coco Martin, lead actor of the drama series Coco Martin’s Sigabo.

-Gerald Anderson, lead actor of the drama series Sins of the Father.
+Kim Chiu, hosts of the variety shows It's Showtime and ASAP XP.

-Martin Nievera, host of the variety show ASAP.
+Martin Nievera, hosts of the variety show ASAP XP.

-Luis Manzano, host of the game show Rainbow Rumble.
+Luis Manzano, host of the game show Kapamilya Deal or No Deal.

-Robi Domingo, host of the reality show Idol Kids Philippines and the variety show ASAP.
+Vhong Navarro, host of the variety show It's Showtime.

-Melai Cantiveros, host of the talk show Kuan on One.
+Melai Cantiveros, hosts of the talk show Magandang Buhay.

-Vice Ganda, host of the variety show It's Showtime.
+Vice Ganda, hosts of the variety show It's Showtime and the game show Everybody, Sing!.

-A2Z is currently broadcasting nineteen original programs.
+A2Z is currently broadcasting twenty-one original programs.